 Learn about what the quality improvement process is, its key components, the steps involved, some tips to make the process more efficient, and some Frequently Asked Questions (FAQs).

 | By Kevin Gausch, Patricia Guevara

-Quality improvement process refers to the way of systematically making an organization’s collective behavior and activities aligned toward ensuring that the same inputs (e.g., how products are manufactured or how medical services are delivered) are bringing in the same desired results through standardization and reduced process variation.
-This is commonly applied in healthcare settings but can also be utilized in other industries such as manufacturing and education.
+Quality improvement process refers to the way of systematically making an organization’s collective behavior and activities aligned toward ensuring that the same inputs (e.g., how products are manufactured or how medical services are delivered) are providing the same desired results through standardization and reduced process variation.
+This is commonly applied in construction, service, and manufacturing industries but can also be utilized in other sectors such as health and education.

 The process of quality improvement can have a higher chance of being successful in an organization if it’s based on the following:

 Having something that needs to be resolved is at the heart of the quality improvement process.
-This component is where teams and organizations aim to deeply understand and assess the issue for ideating, building, and choosing the most appropriate initiative or effort to be implemented.
+This component is where teams and organizations aim to deeply understand and assess the issue for ideating, building, and choosing the most appropriate initiative, effort, or strategy to be implemented.
 This is crucial to ensure that organizations’ time and resources are best allocated.

-To make the initiatives more aligned with the process of solving the problem, a goal or a set of goals must be set to guide everyone involved in the quality improvement process on what needs to be achieved.
+To make the initiatives more aligned with the process of identifying the strategy, a goal or a set of goals must be set to guide everyone involved in the quality improvement process on what needs to be achieved.
 In this component, there are guide questions that can be asked to help clearly define the right goals.
 These are some examples:

 This component also reinforces the need to set SMART goals to establish a clear foundation for the overall quality improvement process.